Agnes of Nevers

-Agnes I (1170 – in 1192 or 1193 in Mailly), was the reigning Countess of Nevers, Auxerre and Tonnerre between 1185 and 1192.
-She was the daughter of Guy, Count of Nevers, Auxerre and Tonnerre, and Mathilde de Burgundy, dame of Montpensier.
+Agnes (1170 – in 1192 or 1193 in Mailly) was the reigning countess of Nevers, Auxerre and Tonnerre between 1185 and 1192.
+She was the daughter of Guy, count of Nevers, Auxerre and Tonnerre, and Matilda of Burgundy, dame of Montpensier.

-Biography

 Heiress of the counties of Nevers, Auxerre and Tonnerre at the death of her brother William V in 1181, she was initially married to Olivier "Albus," lord of Grignon († 1181/84).
 When Olivier died, King Philip Augustus arranged her marriage in 1184 - she was 14 - with Peter II of Courtenay.

 In 1185, she and her husband Peter confirmed by charter the privileges of the church of Saint-Étienne, and on 10 June 1190 they renounced by charter their hereditary rights in favor of Saint-Cyr.
-In 1191 they bought Tonnerre of Agnes's mother, Mathilde of Burgundy.
+In 1191 they bought Tonnerre from Agnes's mother, Mathilde of Burgundy.

-She died in 1192 or 1193, while her husband fought in the Holy Land with the Third Crusade, leaving a daughter, Matilda (1188 † 1257), Countess of Nevers, Auxerre and Tonnerre, who married with Hervé IV of Donzy († 1222) in 1199, and in 1226 with Guigues IV of Forez († 1241).
+She died in 1192 or 1193, while her husband fought in the Holy Land with the Third Crusade, leaving a daughter and heir named Matilda.